John Constantine: Youth

 During the 1970s, John became involved in occult circles in London.
-He travelled other countries and visited San Francisco, where he met, and subsequently began a relationship with, the female magician Zatanna Zatara (in DC's The New 52, but the two met in New York).
-He also became enamoured of punk rock; after seeing the Sex Pistols at the Roxy Club in London in 1977, John cut his long hair, called himself Johnny Con-Job, and formed his own band, Mucous Membrane, whose members included Chandler (as a roadie), a drummer named Beano, and fellow Liverpudlian Gary Lester.
-They later released an album called Venus of the Hardsell.
-John also performed as a famous stage magician in the 1980s, where he became famous for predicting the assassination attempt on U.S. President Ronald Reagan.
+He travelled to other countries and visited San Francisco, where he began dating Zatanna Zatara, a female magician he had previously met in New York City.
+He also became a fan of punk rock; after seeing the Sex Pistols at the Roxy Club in London in 1977, he cut his long hair short, called himself Johnny Con-Job, and formed a band called Mucous Membrane.
+Its members included Chandler (as a roadie), a drummer named Beano, and fellow Liverpool native Gary Lester.
+They released an album called Venus of the Hardsell.
+John also performed as a stage magician in the 1980s, where he became famous for predicting the assassination attempt on Ronald Reagan.

 John's first venture into occult "heroism" was a disaster.
-On tour with Mucous Membrane at the Casanova Club in Newcastle, he found the aftermath of a magical orgy gone horribly wrong; an abused child, Astra Logue, had conjured a hideous monster that took revenge on her father, the club's debauched owner, and the other adults who were tormenting her, and the monster refused to leave.
-With typical recklessness, John convinced some members of the band, along with several occultist friends, to try destroying the creature by summoning a demon of their own.
-Unfortunately, this demon was not under their control; and after it had destroyed the child's monster, it tormented Constantine's friends and took the child to Hell.
-John had summoned the demon by one of its names, but not its true name – Nergal – which would have been required to bind and control the demon.
+On tour with Mucous Membrane at the Casanova Club in Newcastle upon Tyne, he found the aftermath of a magical orgy gone horribly wrong; an abused child named Astra Logue had conjured a hideous monster that took revenge on her father, the club's debauched owner, and the other adults who were tormenting her, but the monster refused to leave.
+With typical recklessness, John convinced some members of the band and several occultist friends to try destroying the creature by summoning a demon of their own.
+Unfortunately, this demon was not under their control and tormented John's friends after it had destroyed the other demon before taking Astra to Hell.
+John had summoned the demon by one of its names, but not its true name of Nergal, which would have been required to bind and control the demon.
 Nergal went on to be a regular antagonist throughout the series.
 John suffered a nervous breakdown after this incident, and was committed to Ravenscar Psychiatric Hospital, which he drifted in and out of over the years.

-The guilt of Astra hung over him for many years, until in his mid-40s, he used some magic and con-artistry to free not only her, but also the souls of all the other children trapped in Hell.
+The guilt of Astra hung over John for many years.
+In his mid-40s, he used some magic and trickery to free not only her but also the souls of all the other children trapped in Hell.
 As for the rest of the "Newcastle Crew", the incident left the group both physically and psychologically scarred.
-After helping Dream retrieve his sands from Constantine's own dying ex-girlfriend Rachel, Dream in turn relieves Constantine of the nightmares that had plagued him since the incident.
+After helping Dream retrieve his sands from John's own dying ex-girlfriend Rachel, Dream in turn relieves Constantine of the nightmares that had plagued him since the incident.